See Commerce Studio versus Predictive Merchandiser for a feature comparison.

 Required pipeline configuration

-Your Fusion query pipeline must include the following stages in this order:- Text Tagger stage.
-Leave Tagger Collection blank.
+Your Fusion query pipeline must include the following stages in this order:- Text Tagger stage with a blank value in the Tagger Collection field

 - Use the